 Starting with a walk of the property, I will develop a planting plan based on a combination of your ideas and preferences, and my design and plant expertise.

 Step 1 - Site Analysis

-The key to a good design is choosing the right plants for the right conditions.
+The key to a good design and a successful landscape is choosing the right plants for the right conditions.
 During the site analysis I will examine:

 level of sunlight

 wind and winter exposure

 and other environmental conditions.

 A thorough site analysis reveals the challenges and opportunities of every potential planting location.

 Based on the site analysis, and using computer-aided design tools, I will create: